ray-project/ray/doc/source/cluster/cloud.rst

             RAY_ADDRESS=<address> ./<binary> <args>

-    .. note:: Specifying ``auto`` as the address hasn't been implemented in Java yet.
+    .. note:: Specifying ``auto`` as the address hasn't been implemented in C++ yet.
 You need to provide the actual address.
 You can find the address of the server from the output of the ``ray up`` command.

 .. note:: A common mistake is setting the address to be a cluster node while running the script on your laptop.
 This will not work because the script needs to be started/executed on one of the Ray nodes.